jaffe75/jaffe75.github.com/readme.md

 	And more to follow

 Articles
-	I have made a few
+	-I have made a few
-	but none thus far
+	-but none thus far